 If you download the current version of the book, we’ll keep you posted as to when we publish new chapters.

 We’re really excited about this resource.
 If you have a topic you’re struggling with or you’d like to learn more about specifically, feel free to reach out to us at email@example.com.
 If you need our advice on scaling your GraphQL efforts today, we’d love to hear from you.
-Click here to register for a 15 minute call to chat with an Apollo Engineer.
+Click here to contact sales.
 Happy querying!

 Stay in our orbit!